luisdavid24/springGraphQL/README.md

 ## Brief Project Description

-La Granja S.A, a pig center, needed a web solution implementing the Model-View-Controller (MVC) design pattern.
-This project emerged in response to the challenges posed by La Granja S.A.
+This project responds to the challenge posed by the teacher.

 ## Table of Contents